Pictures of Melania Trump Modeling At 16 Will Make You Do A Double-Take

 And in a nod to her long-term modeling career, as Inquisitr previously wrote, Melania Trump is likely to appear on the cover of Vogue magazine at some point in the future — despite the editor-in-chief endorsing Hillary Clinton for POTUS.
 Michelle Obama appeared three times in the same publication since 2009.

-[Featured image by (Star Max via AP Images]
+[Featured Image by Star Max via AP Images]